 There was no message of, “You can come back, but the journey is never over.
 It’s just the beginning.”
 Hell, freaking Steven Universe did that in their hour long movie.
 TROS let a freaking kids show movie show them up and do it better.
 And as stated above, there was no message of, “The Skywalkers messed up the galaxy, and the normal people had to fix it” because J.J. made Rey not a regular person.
 The other regular people like Poe, Finn, and Rose were sidelined for Rey and Kylo’s story.

 I really don’t understand what point this movie is trying to make.
 What is the actual thesis statement, the final message we’re supposed to leave with?

-Because the only conclusion I’m getting is that the Lucasfilm Story Group took a step back this time around, the extra canon doesn’t matter in the end, only named people can be special heroes, and the Skywalkers were a bunch of people who messed up the galaxy for 70-ish years, and they’re all dead now.
+Because the only conclusion I’m getting is that the Lucasfilm Story Group took a step back this time around, the extra canon doesn’t matter in the end, only named people can be special heroes, and the Skywalkers were a bunch of people who messed up the galaxy for 70-ish years.

 This is what I took away from The Rise of Skywalker.

 Except that Shmi Skywalker who is the best of them.
 She was brave, selfless, and did what she had to do to save her son.